wolly66/wpit-blog-stats/readme.txt

 4. Backend, new year, stats for new year missing, not yet created

 == Changelog ==

+=1.3=

+* correct: This plugin is not properly prepared for localization.

 =1.2=
 * added decimal in comments avg